sherwynds/credible-clients/README.md

 ## Write-up

 I chose to do a KNN approach since I am just starting out with machine learning but am passionate to learn more.
 My value for K was 9, since that seemed to produce the best accuracy, precision and recall values.
-I could increase the accuracy at higher values of K, or using SVM Classification methodology, but I found this reduced the recall to an insignificant amount, hence I opted for the first approach in my final submission.
+I could increase the accuracy to 78 at higher values of K, or using SVM Classification methodology, but I found this reduced the recall to an insignificant amount, hence I opted for the first approach in my final submission.
 I tried to play around with it using tensorflow, but have not had time to come to a complete solution.

+Accuracy: 76.813
+Precision: 40.244
+Recall: 14.198

 ## Data Format